-No genetic clock for neuron longevityFebruary 27th, 2013 by Marcia Malory in Neuroscience /
+No genetic clock for neuron longevityFebruary 27, 2013 by Marcia Malory in Medicine & Health / Neuroscience

 (Medical Xpress)—People are living longer than ever before, thanks to medical and technological advances.
 Unfortunately, aging can be associated with a decrease in brain function.
 This is because, unlike other cells in the body, neurons do not replicate.
 Neuroscientists in Italy have extended the lives of mouse neurons by injecting them into the brains of longer-lived rats, according to a study published in Proceedings of the National Academy of Sciences.
 This indicates that neuronal lifespan is not predetermined, but depends on conditions in the microenvironment.

 After injecting green fluorescent protein into neuron precursor cells in the embryos of mice with an average lifespan of 18 months, Lorenzo Magrassi of the University of Pavia and his team transplanted the cells into the fetuses of Wistar rats, which live twice as long.
 Once the cells had differentiated, the researchers focused on a type of neuron called a Purkinje Cell (PC).
 Mice lose almost half of their PCs long before they reach old age.
 Wistar rats, on the other hand, keep almost all of their PCs until they die.

 The researchers euthanized the rats after three years.
 When they examined the rats' brains, they found that the transplanted PCs had survived until the animals' deaths.
 The neurons showed the same signs of aging as neighboring rat neurons.